Go Back Up

 Do small businesses have to offer health insurance?

-Aren't sure if your business is required to offer health insurance?
-Find out in our reference chart
+Not sure if your business has to offer health insurance?
+Find out in our reference chart.

 What is an applicable large employer (ALE)?

-An ALE is any company or nonprofit that has at least 50 FTEs.
-According to the ACA, an FTE is someone who works at least 30 hours a week or 130 hours per month.
+An ALE is any company or nonprofit with at least 50 full-time equivalent employees (FTEs).
+According to the ACA, an FTE is someone who works at least 30 hours per week or 130 hours per month.

-You determine your organization’s ALE status on a calendar year basis.
-For example, you could be an ALE in one year but not the following year if you lost some employees.
-Typically, if an employer has a monthly average of at least 50 full-time equivalent employees during a calendar year, the federal government considers the employer an ALE for the following calendar year.
+You determine your organization’s ALE status based on the previous calendar year.
+For example, you could be an ALE in one year but not the following year if you lost some employees in the previous year.
+Typically, if an employer has a monthly average of at least 50 FTEs during a calendar year, the federal government considers the employer an ALE for the following calendar year.

 Your organization doesn't qualify as an ALE if: